Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: A Class of Random Variables

 In this section, we introduce a class of random variables and we prove their two main properties.

-\subsection{Preliminaries on Anderson localization}
+\subsection{Preliminaries on Anderson Localization}

-{We state some useful and well-known} results on Anderson localization. {We refer to \cite{aizenman2015random} for explanations}.
+We state here some useful and well-known results on Anderson localization.
 Let $I\subset\Z$ be an interval.
-One says there is strong exponential dynamical localization of $\mathcal H_I$, if there are constants $\Const$ and $\xi$ such that
+One says there is strong exponential dynamical localization of $\mathcal H_I$, if there are constants $\Const$ and $\xi$ (that do not depend on $I$) such that